yantong1775/groundx-on-prem/README.md

 If your machine has different resources than this, you will need to modify `summary_resources.inference` in your `operator/env.tfvars` using the per pod requirements described above to optimize for your node resources.

-#### Configure Node Groups
+### Configure Node Groups

 As mentioned in the [node groups](#node-groups) section, node labels are defined in [shared/variables.tf](shared/variables.tf) and must be applied to appropriate nodes within your cluster.
-Default node label values are:
+Default node label values include:

 ```text
 eyelevel-cpu-memory